TextureGroup/Texture/docs/_docs/scroll-node.md

 </div>
 </div>

-As you can see, the `scrollNode`'s underlying view is a `ASScrollNode`.
+As you can see, the `scrollNode`'s underlying view is a `UIScrollView`.